Is Your Pet Missing?

 Share/Monitor Important Information

 - Give the shelters pictures of your pet.
 This will help greatly in identifying your pet.
-For the Pocatello Animal Shelter you can email firstname.lastname@example.org.
-Please make sure you put your contact information in the email so we can match the picture with the correct report.
+You can contact the Pocatello Animal Shelter by email.
+Please make sure you include your contact information so we can match the picture with the correct report.

 - Watch the local newspapers for found reports.
-Monitor petfinder.com for animals posted in local shelters for adoption.
+Monitor PetFinder for animals posted in local shelters for adoption.